Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Deploy-with-GitHub-Actions.md

 To deploy through GitHub actions, refer to the [sample-workflow.yml](https://github.com/Azure/azure-monitor-baseline-alerts/blob/main/patterns/alz/examples/sample-workflow.yml).

 {{< hint type=note >}}
-If you customized the policies as documented at [How to modify individual policies](./Introduction-to-deploying-the-ALZ-Pattern.md#how-to-modify-individual-policies), make sure to modify the workflow file to have the **run** pointing to your own repository and branch.
-Example:
+If you have customized the policies as described in [How to modify individual policies](./Introduction-to-deploying-the-ALZ-Pattern.md#how-to-modify-individual-policies), ensure that the workflow file's **run** command points to your specific repository and branch.
+For example:

   ```ActionScript
   run: |